gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 ## Why create a source plugin?

-Source plugins makes data from any source available to your Gatsby sites.
-Your Gatsby site can use several source plugins to combine data in interesting ways.
+Source plugins make data from any source available to your Gatsby sites.
+Your Gatsby site can use several source plugins, like commerce data from Shopify, or content from one or more content management systems (like Contentful, WordPress, etc.), all in a unified graph.

 There may not be [an existing plugin](/plugins/?=gatsby-source) for your data source, so you can create your own.